WELCOME TO THE BROWN PEDIATRICS RESIDENCY PROGRAM AT HASBRO CHILDREN’S

 Hasbro is excited to welcome Dr. Patrick McGann, pediatric hematologist/oncologist and new director of the Pediatric and Adult Sickle Cell and Hemoglobinopathy Program.
 He was recently featured on local NBC 10 news discussing improvements in the treatment options for sickle cell disease.
 Dr. McGann has been involved in research studies looking to optimize hydroxyurea dosing for patients.

-Dr. Francois Luks, Hasbro’s pediatric surgeon-in-chief and division chief of pediatric surgery, is the artist behind Rhodeside Attractions – fun notecards featuring Ocean State-centric vignettes that benefit Hasbro Children’s Hospital.
-He was recently featured in Rhode Island monthly – read the full interview here!
+Dr. Francois Luks, Hasbro’s pediatric surgeon-in-chief and division chief of pediatric surgery, is the artist behind Rhodeside Attractions – fun notecards featuring Ocean State-centric vignettes that benefit Hasbro Children’s.
+He was recently featured in Rhode Island Monthly – read the full interview here!

 https://thecurbsiders.com/cribsiders/23-ga2